lukaskubanek/iA-Writer-Export/README.md

 ## Tasks

+- handling documents with special characters in their names (currently only a message is being shown)
 - automatically save document when exporting
-- handling documents with special characters in their names
+- support for other extensions